You're staring at a recipe. Practically speaking, your measuring cup only goes to 4 cups. It calls for 3 quarts of chicken broth. Now what?

 Conclusion

 Measuring exactly 3 quarts of liquid—whether it’s broth, milk, or water—doesn’t have to be a guessing game.
-Worth adding: accurate measurement not only ensures flavor balance but also prevents wasted ingredients and cooking mishaps.
-By choosing the most reliable method (weighting with a kitchen scale), verifying that your measuring cups truly reflect their stated volumes, and staying mindful of common pitfalls like meniscus misreading, cup size confusion, and displacement, you can achieve consistent results in every batch of soup, stew, or sauce.
+Think about it: accurate measurement not only ensures flavor balance but also prevents wasted ingredients and cooking mishaps.
 Keep your tools calibrated, your eye level steady, and your recipes will turn out perfectly every time.
+Day to day, by choosing the most reliable method (weighting with a kitchen scale), verifying that your measuring cups truly reflect their stated volumes, and staying mindful of common pitfalls like meniscus misreading, cup size confusion, and displacement, you can achieve consistent results in every batch of soup, stew, or sauce.
 Happy cooking!

 Appendix: Quick-Reference Conversion & Cheat Sheet